We at Maailmanvaihto – ICYE Finland are very happy to welcome you for a volunteer period in our Northern country.

 Work done by volunteers is important and valuable – work which probably otherwise would be left undone.
 Instead of monetary compensation, volunteer receive an intercultural learning experience.

 “Finland has given me many experiences that I will treasure for the rest of my life.
-I’ve also met not only new friends, but people I could call my family.” – Isaura Hernandez-Navarro, volunteer from Costa Rica
+I’ve also met not only new friends, but people I could call my family.” – Isaura Hernandez-Navarro, a volunteer from Costa Rica

 The volunteer brings stimulation and fresh views to the everyday working life of the voluntary workplace.
 Both the volunteer and the work community have a great chance for intercultural learning and language exercise.
 Maailmanvaihto’s volunteers have, for instance, given many disabled people a chance to experience international contacts which otherwise would not have been possible.